Skip to main content

 Learn more about what makes each Parent Aware Star Rating different.

-Participating programs can earn a One-, Two-, Three-, or Four-Star Rating.
-Parent Aware Ratings are based on demonstrated use of research-based practices.
-Each Rating level builds on the previous one, helping families easily identify which practices the program is using.
+When a program participates in the Parent Aware Star Rating process to earn a Two-, Three-, or Four-Star Rating, they volunteer for additional training and use practices that go above and beyond licensing requirements.
+Each Rating level builds on the previous one, helping families easily identify which quality practices the program is using.

 Star Definitions